 5. Keep in Touch

 When you're wandering off the grid but still want to keep in contact, hook yourself up with the tools you need to create your own signal.
 These handy goTenna Mesh devices pair with phones so you can communicate sans cell service or WiFi, relaying text messages and GPS locations through your own personal network.
 The nodes transmit on UHF frequencies within a four-mile radius in open areas and half a mile in dense ones, but they'll link up with fellow Mesh users as well, tapping into a worldwide peer-to-peer network to extend that reach even further.
 They're the perfect thing for crowded events, backcountry hiking, or overseas travel without the roaming charges.

 goTenna Mesh, $179; amazon.com.

 (Courtesy Kikkerland Design)

-Bring a note of whimsy to their most mundane tasks with this fun little USB-powered lamp from Kikkerland Design.
-With a spaceman reminiscent of a classic LEGO astronaut and a flexible, nearly foot-long neck that lets them shine its 12 lumens in any direction they choose, they’ll be reaching new heights in no time.
+Bring a note of whimsy to your most mundane tasks with this fun little USB-powered lamp from Kikkerland Design.
+With a spaceman reminiscent of a classic LEGO astronaut and a flexible, nearly foot-long neck that lets you shine its 12 lumens in any direction you choose, you’ll be reaching new heights in no time.
 Simply plug it in and flip back the visor to shed some light on the situation.

 Kikkerland Design USB Light + Astronaut, $20; amazon.com.